 Bhavish found himself stranded on unknown roads.
-That is when he got the idea to start a cab-hailing service with good customer service.
+That is when he got the idea to start a cab-hailing service with excellent customer service.

-Two IIT B-Tech graduates who started their careers in Microsoft and other startups have acquired 3 smaller startups till date and raised more than $350 million from existing as well as new investors.
+Two IIT B-Tech graduates who started their careers in Microsoft and other startups have acquired three smaller startups to date and raised more than $350 million from existing as well as new investors.

 This also includes Debt financing and secondary market.
 Their current valuation is somewhere between $5 billion to $6 billion.

-Latest funding rounds up to $3.8 billion over 22 rounds that were raised on March 18th, 2019.
+The latest funding rounds up to $3.8 billion over 22 rounds that were raised on March 18, 2019.
 Ola also operates Foodpanda that delivers food, competing with UberEATS in the Indian market.

 After Foodpanda Ola announced the acquisition of public transportation ticketing startup Rider.

 The rider is an undisclosed deal, the imminent transaction that happened in 2018, described it as a fire sale, and Ola confirmed the deal too.

 2019 brought more good news for Bhavish and Ankit.

 Ola has launched a credit card in partnership with SBI and Visa.
 On ET, “Mobility spends form a significant wallet share for users, and we see a huge opportunity to transform their payments experience with this solution,” said Bhavesh.